 Unifying the church seemed to be one of his obsessions, and dominating its leadership was his way of attaining that goal.
 The Christian churches of the empire were severely divided at the time of his accession, and he wanted to use Christianity as the “glue” to reunify the empire.
 In order to do that he had to stamp out schism, heresy and dissent wherever he found it. (p.
 138)

-Before Constantine converted to Christianity, the secular rulers didn’t care what the Christians believed; they were not interested in what was “orthodox” or “hereticial.”
-As Christian historian Justo Gonazalez writes,
+Before Constantine converted to Christianity, the secular rulers didn’t care what the Christians believed; they were not interested in what was “orthodox” or “heretical.”
+As Christian historian Justo Gonzalez writes,

 After the conversion of Constantine, things changed.
 Now it was possible to invoke the authority of the state to settle a theological question.
 The Empire had a vested interest in the unity of the church, which Constantine hoped would become the “cement of the Empire.”
 (The Story of Christianity, p.
 158).